R0Y15/ronnie8789/README.md

 - 💞 People call me Roy since that's my lastname
 - 👻 I'm a University undergraduate from India
 - 👀 I’m interested in learning and growing alongwith the techonology
-- 🌱 I’m currently learning Python3 and planning to start with JAVA soon
+- 🌱 I have a basic-to-intermediate knowledge in python and c++
 - 📫 You can reach me through my email

 <!---